Mikejo5000/vsts-docs-pr/docs/user-guide/troubleshoot-connection.md

 monikerRange: '>= tfs-2013'
 ---

-# Troubleshoot connecting to a team project in VSTS or TFS
+# Troubleshoot connecting to a team project in Azure Codex or TFS

 [!INCLUDE [temp](../_shared/version-vsts-tfs-all-versions.md)]

 ::: moniker range="vsts"

-## Troubleshoot VSTS connectivity
+## Troubleshoot Azure Codex connectivity

 As a first step in resolving connectivity issues with VSTS, do the following: